Band Pricing

 Every buyer that becomes part of the buyer engagement can potentially participate in the competition for our home, and be converted into offers down the line!

-I have covered in great detail in a previous section, the merits of attracting lower bracket buyers.
-I will summarise those very merits for the purposes of our scenario.
+I have covered in great detail elsewhere in this guide, the merits of attracting lower price bracket buyers.
+For the purposes of our scenario, I will summarise those very merits.

-For the portion of our likely buyer pool who are buying towards £1,750,000 as the top of their price range (i.e. the lower bracket buyers), it is entirely possible that they would be prepared to pay more than they initially expected and meet (or even exceed) our £1,850,000 market price, if our home is indeed their ideal home that they want to secure.
+For the portion of our likely buyer pool who are buying towards £1,750,000 as the top of their price range (i.e. the lower bracket buyers), it is entirely possible that they would be prepared to pay more than they initially expected and meet (or even exceed) the market value of £1,850,000, if our home is indeed their ideal property that they want a chance at securing.

-However, in order for those portion of buyers to be able to experience and fully appreciate the appeal of our home first-hand, and therefore, participate and compete with other interested buyers; our home would need be to be visible to them and give them an attractive/saleable price to be excited about, so that they’re encouraged to engage and come through our door.
+However, in order for those portion of buyers to be able to experience and fully appreciate the appeal of our home first-hand, so that they become personally invested enough to want to participate and compete with other interested buyers; our home would need be to be visible to them and give them a reason to be excited, so that they’re encouraged to engage and come through our door.

 Social proof affirmation will work in our favour